What are Social Signals?

 Social Signals notify you of your social contacts’ key life events and milestones, such as birthdays, new babies, engagements and job changes and makes sure these important events don’t get lost in the noise of social media.

 Turning On/Enabling Social Signals

 From the top of your workspace, click your User Panel and click Connect Accounts.

-On the Social Accounts page, select Edit on the right side of the social account for which you want to turn on social signals.
+On the Connect Accounts page, select Edit on the right side of the LinkedIn profile for which you want to turn on social signals.

 Under the Receive Social Signals field, select On and follow the on-screen prompts.

 Note: Not all organizations have the Social Signals feature available, and it may take up to 72 hours for your first Social Signals to be displayed.
 Additionally, for LinkedIn, you will need to have purchased a qualifying LinkedIn Premium Account (such as Sales Navigator or Business+) in order to receive social signals.

 Taking Action on Social Signals